 • Avoid Slippery Rocks: The rocks near the blowhole can be slippery, especially if they’re wet from ocean spray.
 Avoid walking on wet rocks, as they can be more dangerous than they appear.

 • Respect the Power of Nature: Above all, remember that Nakalele Blowhole is a natural phenomenon.
-The ocean and blowhole can be unpredictable, and it’s important to respect their power.
+The ocean and blowhole can be hard to predict, and it’s important to respect their power.
 Enjoy the beauty from a safe distance, and don’t take unnecessary risks for the sake of a photo.

 When to Visit

-The best time to visit Nakalele Blowhole is when the surf is up, as this is when the blowhole is most active.
-High tide and winter months tend to offer the most dramatic displays, with the ocean providing the force necessary to send water shooting high into the air.
-However, these conditions can also make the area more dangerous, so exercise extra caution if you’re visiting during these times.
+The best time to visit Nakalele Blowhole is during high surf, as this is when the blowhole is most active.
+High tide and the winter months often create the biggest shows, with waves sending water high into the air.
+But these same conditions can also be risky, so be extra careful if you visit during these times.

-If you prefer a quieter, less intense experience, consider visiting during lower tide or on calmer days.
-While the blowhole may not be as powerful, the surrounding scenery is still breathtaking, and you’ll have more space to explore and take in the views.
+If you prefer a quieter, less strong experience, consider visiting during lower tide or on calmer days.
+The blowhole may not be as strong, but the views around it are still beautiful.
+You’ll also have more room to walk, explore, and enjoy the scenery.

 Avoid Crowds

-Nakalele Blowhole is a popular attraction, so visiting earlier in the morning or later in the afternoon can help you avoid crowds.
-Maui’s northern coastline, where the blowhole is located, is less developed than other parts of the island, so it tends to attract adventurers and those looking to escape the resort areas.
+The Nakalele Blowhole is a popular spot.
+To avoid crowds, try visiting early in the morning or later in the day.
+Maui’s north shore is less built up than other parts of the island.
+It draws adventurers and visitors who want to get away from the resort areas.

 Photo Courtesy of The Historic Wailuku Inn